Sorry, you need to enable JavaScript to visit this website.

 Slovakia is a country where digitalization will have a strong impact on the future economic development.
 Slovakia’s overall digitalization level, measured by the Digital Economy and Society Index “DESI” from the European Commission, is about that of an average Central European country.

-Currently, 2030 Digital Transformation Strategy for Slovakia is prepared.
+2030 Digital Transformation Strategy for Slovakia approved in 2019 is a cross-sectoral framework strategy that defines Slovakia’s policies and priorities for the digital transformation of the economy and society.
+It sets the vision for Slovakia to become a modern country built on a digital and data-driven economy, innovation, and efficient public administration by 2030.
 Deploying reliable digital infrastructure, including digitalisation of schools and enhancing digital government services is key to enabling the gigital transformation across the economy and society, according OECD Economic Survey overview.

-Slovenská inovačná a energetická agentúra (the Slovak Innovation and Energy Agency) supports small and medium entrepreneurs via creative vouchers.
-The support in the form of creative vouchers is provided from the European Regional Development Fund and the state budget through the Operational Program Integrated Infrastructure 2014 - 2020.
-The national project Support for the Development of the Creative Industry in Slovakia enables small and medium-sized enterprises to access the professional services of the creative industry, thanks to which they can increase their competitiveness and innovation potential.
+Slovenská inovačná a energetická agentúra (the Slovak Innovation and Energy Agency) supports small and medium entrepreneurs via innovation and digital vouchers.
+The support in the form of innovation and digital vouchers are funded by the Recovery and Resilience Plan of the Slovak Republic.
+The national project Support for the Development of the Creative Industry in Slovakia (realised in 2018 - 2023) enabled small and medium-sized enterprises to access the professional services of the creative industry, thanks to which they can increase their competitiveness and innovation potential.

 Support for the new media usage in art and culture in Slovakia as well as educational and training activities are the domain of different groups of active individuals and civic associations but partially also of some university colleges and departments